maxio-com/stoplight-platform-api-docs/docs/basics/Overview.md

 Note that Chargify does not accept PUT or POST data sent as query params or form encoded data – data must be sent as either XML or JSON.
 If you fail to set your `Content-Type` to either `application/xml` or `application/json`, your request may fail due to triggering of forgery protection mechanisms.

+### About Decimal Numbers

+In order to prevent losing precision, we serialize decimal numbers as strings instead of as JSON numbers.

+We recommend parsing these strings into their decimal equivalent using a decimal number library in your programming language (i.e. `BigDecimal` in Ruby) instead of relying on floating point values or arithmetic.

+### About Amount Fields

+Fields holding amount values are given as a string representing a decimal whole currency amount.

+For example, `"1.23"` in currency `"USD"` would equate to `$1.23`.

+Not all fields will be rounded to the smallest currency denomination.
+Intermediate results, such as those that derive from line-level tax calculations, may hold precision up to 8 decimal places.
+However, the top-level totals we provide (e.g. `total_amount`) will be rounded to the smallest currency denomination.

+It is up to API consumers to parse the string into a decimal number representation and do any rounding necessary for your application.

 ## Debugging

 If you’re having difficulty executing a request via our API, try the simplest thing and attempt your request via the curl command-line tool, as shown in the below example.
 Add the `--verbose` flag to your request to receive even more debugging information.